• Skip to primary navigation

 What Are The Best Pears For Baking?

-When coming up with the fruit to go into these, I decided to use ripe bosc pears.
+When choosing the fruit for these muffins, I used ripe Bosc pears.
 Bosc pears are sweet and a little more firm than other varieties of pear.
-You can use any type of pear, Anjou pears are also great!
+You can use any type of pear; Anjou pears are also great!
 Their honey-sweet flavor adds another dimension to these muffins.

-You can also use Forelle, Bartlett, Anjous, or Comice pears for baking.
-They all create a beautiful flavor profile.
+You can also bake with Forelle, Bartlett, Anjous, or Comice pears.
+They all have a beautiful flavor profile.

 • Apples (go for tart varieties like Granny Smith and Fuji)